Christofferos/MathRush/README.md

 ## How to run the website locally:
 1. Clone down repo, cd into 'backend' folder.
-2. Run the command: npm i && npm run client-install
+2. Run the command: npm i && npm run client-install.
+(You might need to also do: 'npm i concurrently').
 3. Add a file with name: 'config.env' in the config folder AND add these fields: <br>
 ![Woops, image could not be found.](./readmeImages/info.png) <br>
 (You will have to assign your own MONGO_URI to a local database here).